daveprowse/prom-live/labs/lab-01/README.md

   ```

 > Note: There may be dependency issues if you install this way.
 The following script is recommended as it sets up your system in a way where you can get right to work with Prometheus.

+> Note: To build from source, see the Prometheus repository: https://github.com/prometheus/prometheus

 ---